 - URL/Filenames/Links

-- meta name=” keywords” content=” search engine optimization tips, SEO tips, search engine optimization, SEO, website optimization, Denver, colorado, biz, ed biz machine, case study, see the study, seo case study.”
+- Meta name=” keywords” content=” search engine optimization tips, SEO tips, search engine optimization, SEO, website optimization, Denver, Colorado, biz, ed biz machine, case study, see the study, seo case study.”

 - Header 1: Search Engine Optimization Tips – SEO Techniques (bold added for emphasis)